testpassword/Internal-scripts/README.md

 # docker_env

 Script for download and restore utilized containers on new PC.
 Also works on Unix machines with installed PowerShell 7.

+# postinstall

+Scripts for restore system envs on clean Mac.